christopher73/giphy/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Instructions

-1 Run `npm install` to install all dependencies
+- Run `npm install` to install all dependencies
-2 run `npm start` to run dev server on default port :3000 3 Start Searching for your favorite Gif, the page will automatically render the results to you, no need to press enter !!!
+- run `npm start` to run dev server on default port :3000
+- Start Searching for your favorite Gif, the page will automatically render the results to you, no need to press enter !!!

 ## Available Scripts